Deforestation in Brazil: Drought

 Even modest increases in Amazon forest loss may reduce water supplies in Brazilian cities and in neighboring countries.
 More massive deforestation could alter water supplies as far away as Africa or California.

 As of 2020 deforestation in Brazil is close to reach a tipping point after which the forest will change to savanna.
 The result of passing such tipping point will be catastrophic for the agriculture and hydroelectricity in Brazil.
 Already both sectors are severely hurt.
 For example, the rainy season has been shortened by 15 – 30 days in 40 years, the amount of rainfall decreased, the harvest became lower in many areas, the mega dam Belo Monte can produce less power.
 In the future, the soya sector can lose 40% of productivity even in areas with low risk, the hydroelectric sector more than 80%.
 The lack of water can cause water conflict between the different sectors of the economy.
 Also passing the tipping point will hurt global food security.

 Rainforests are home to a wide range of animal and plant species and an enormous biodiversity.
 They are also hugely important for absorbing carbon dioxide and returning it to oxygen.
 The loss of the Amazon rainforests would mean an acceleration of climate change and cause the world's weather patterns to be much more unstable.

-Carlos Nobre, a climate scientist says: “Brazil should be battling the most [to protect the Amazon] because it has the most to lose.”
+Carlos Nobre, a climate scientist says: "Brazil should be battling the most [to protect the Amazon] because it has the most to lose."
 Experts note that avoiding deforestation and climate change is a top interest of the agricultural sector because it existence depending on it.

-In 2022 study found that 28% of the agricultural land in Brazil is no more climatically optimal due to climate change and to change in local climate as a result of deforestation.
+A 2022 study found that 28% of the agricultural land in Brazil is no more climatically optimal due to climate change and to change in local climate as a result of deforestation.
 The number will go to 51% by 2030 and 74% by 2060 if the change in climate will continue in the same way.
 Brazil has a strong interest in forest conservation as its agriculture sector directly depends on its forests.